ooni/probe-cli/internal/httpclientx/DESIGN.md

 code to join together a base URL, possibly including a base path, a path, and a query (and we're introducing the new `./internal/urlx` package to handle this situation).

-3. `GetJSON` does not handle cloud fronting because we don't use it.
-The design where the `Config` contains mandatory and optional fields would still allow doing that easily.

-4. Setting the `Accept` header does not seem to matter in out context because we mostly call API for which there's no need for content negotiation.
+3. Setting the `Accept` header does not seem to matter in out context because we mostly call API for which there's no need for content negotiation.

-5. It's difficult to say whether a body size was exactly the amount specified for truncation or the body has been truncated.
+4. It's difficult to say whether a body size was exactly the amount specified for truncation or the body has been truncated.
 While this is a corner case, it seems perhaps wiser to let the caller try parsing the body and failing if it is indeed truncated.